 Today I’ll be talking about Google Adwords, and in particular Adwords for video, which is known as TrueView.
-This advertising stream is usually overlooked by many businesses, so I’ll let you know how it works, how to use it, and how to optimise your videos for this format.
+This advertising stream is usually overlooked by many businesses, so I’ll let you know how it works, how to use it, and how to optimise your online videos for this format.